 Sometimes you may need to create temporary notes or draft up some code outside the project context.
 Instead of switching to a different application, you can use scratch files and scratch buffers.

-Scratch files are fully functional, runnable, and debuggable files, which support syntax highlighting, code completion, and all other features for the corresponding file type.
+Scratch files are fully functional, runnable, and debuggable files that support syntax highlighting, code completion, and all other features for the corresponding file type.
 For example, while working on one project, you may come up with an idea for a method that you could later use in another project.
-You can create a scratch file with a draft of the method, which is not stored in your project directory, but can be accessed and opened from another project.
+You can create a scratch file with a draft of the method, which is not stored in your project directory but can be opened when you're working on any other project.
 You can use scratch files to draft code constructs, HTTP requests, JSON documents, and so on.

 Create a scratch file

 Select the language of the scratch file.
-Scratch files of the same type are automatically numbered and added to the Scratches and Consoles directory of the Project Tool Window
+Scratch files of the same type are automatically numbered and added to the Scratches and Consoles directory of the Project view.

 Create a scratch buffer

 PyCharm creates a text file named buffer1.txt.
 The next scratch buffer you create is named buffer2.txt, and so on up to buffer5.txt.
-When that limit is reached, it will recreate buffer1.txt and suggest to clear the content for it.
-If you want to make sure that a scratch buffer is not cleared after you have five, you can rename it.
+When PyCharm reaches that limit, it will recreate buffer1.txt and suggest clearing the content for it.
+If you want to make sure PyCharm does not clear the scratch buffer after you have five, you can rename it.

 View documentation for scratches

 Select any scratch file or buffer in the Project tool window and press Ctrl+Q to view quick documentation with the location, type, size, creation and modification date of the file.